Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 Consider the polynomial function $$p(x)= (x-3)^2*(x+3)$$.

-Analyzing a Rational Function with a Hole
+Analysis of a Rational Function with Quadratic Components

 Average Rate of Change in a Quadratic Model